Department of Family Services – Domestic and Sexual Violence Services

 The duty of ending sexual violence is a community one, which is why it is important to raise awareness and give community members the necessary tools to have these conversations with their families and with each other.

 Learn more about sexual violence.
-To stay on top of sexual violence awareness events happening in Fairfax County this year, check out the Awareness + Action = Social Change campaign.
 Share awareness-raising messages on social media from our Sexual Assault Awareness Month Community Engagement Toolkit.
+And see below for ways Domestic and Sexual Violence Services is observing the month.

 Learn about sexual assault, domestic violence and how Domestic and Sexual Violence Services supports survivors.
 Get information about DSVS resources by calling the Domestic and Sexual Violence 24-Hour Hotline 703-360-7273.